How to Count Between Two Numbers (COUNTIFS) in Excel (Formula)

 Using SUMPRODUCT to Count Cells Between Two Numbers

-You can also use the SUMPRODUCT function for counting the number of cells between two numbers.
-In this formula, we need to use the INT function along with the SUMPRODUCT.
+You can also use the SUMPRODUCT function to count the number of cells between two numbers.
+In this formula, we must use the INT function and the SUMPRODUCT.
 See the formula below:

 =SUMPRODUCT(INT(B2:B26>=10), INT(B2:B26<=25))